kevinvincent/ha-wyzesense/README.md

 ## Configuration
 Add the following to your configuration file and restart Home Assistant to load the configuration

+The custom_component will use the contents of `/sys/class/hidraw` to determine which `hidraw` device is the Wyze receiver dongle.

 ```yaml
 - platform: wyzesense
   device: auto
 ```

-The custom_component will use the contents of `/sys/class/hidraw` to determine which `hidraw` device is the Wyze receiver dongle and then use that info to initialize the dongle.
+## Advanced Configuration

+### Specify hidraw device
 You can also optionally specify the hidraw device to use:

 ```yaml